Souma061/Unit-Convertor/README.md

 4. View the converted result instantly
 5. Click the swap button to reverse the conversion

+### Using Developer & Science Tools

+- **Color Converter:** Enter a HEX code (e.g., #3b82f6) to see RGB/HSL equivalents instantly.
+- **Screen Converter:** Input pixels to get REM values based on base root size.
+- **Science Mode:** Access physics constants and specialized calculators.

 ### Using Search

-- Click the search icon in the header
+- Click the search icon in the header or press `Ctrl + K`
-- Type any unit name or converter category
+- Type any unit name, category, or keyword (e.g., "pixel", "force", "blue")
 - Results appear in real-time with fuzzy matching
 - Click a result to navigate to that converter